-Many works in the literature have discussed how major changes accompanying transition to democracy affect economic outcomes.
-Special attention was given to state-business relations (SBR) but also some works addressed the wider scope of state-society relations.
+Many works in the literature discuss how major changes accompanying the transition to democracy affect economic outcomes.
+Special attention is given to state-business relations (SBRs), but some works also address the wider scope of SSRs.

 Democratization is believed to shift the power balance among different state-society actors to the advantage of social players.
-Authoritarian regimes are likely to produce a dominant state vis a vis social actors, even if it favored one social actor at the expense of others as is the case in Crony Capitalist orders, where business tycoons are privileged but subservient and loyal to the state (Sabry, 2022a).
-In more democratic countries, however, social actors are freer to organize and with the help of independent business associations, labor unions, and other forms of civil society organizations a more balanced power dynamics are in place.
+Authoritarian regimes are likely to produce a dominant state vis-a-vis social actors, even if it favors one social actor at the expense of others as is the case in crony capitalist orders, where business tycoons are privileged but subservient and loyal to the state (Sabry, 2022a).
+In more democratic countries, however, social actors are freer to organize, and with the help of independent business associations, labor unions, and other forms of civil society organizations, there are more balanced power dynamics in place.
 The degree of such a balance depends on the degree of democratization and other different conditions that shape the resulting power allocation.
-It is often the case that a democracy gives more power to tycoons relative to other social players and even relative to the state.
-The literature refers to this case as State-Capture and it is more common in countries experiencing transition to democracy (Hellman et al., 2003).
+Democracy often gives more power to tycoons relative to other social players and even relative to the state.
+The literature refers to this case as state capture, and it is more common in countries experiencing a transition to democracy (Hellman et al., 2003).

-State Capture refers to a situation where tycoons dominate the state, influence policy makers, and mold policies to fit their interests at the expense of other actors (Adly, 2010; Enderwick, 2005).
-It is likely to emerge from a relatively more democratic system that, however, has inadequate level of political liberalization.
+State capture refers to a situation where tycoons dominate the state, influence policymakers, and mold policies to fit their interests at the expense of other actors (Adly, 2010; Enderwick, 2005).
+It is likely to emerge from a relatively more democratic system that, however, has inadequate levels of political liberalization.
 These conditions enable the capture of the state through tycoons' involvement in funding election campaigns and various other means (Hellman et al., 2003; Innes, 2014).
 Other social actors normally have more space to aggregate their power and organize independently from the state.
 Yet, certain obstacles prevent them from amassing enough power to balance tycoons' power.
-Managers and owners of small and medium enterprises (SMEs), who would be referred to here as "entrepreneurs" to differentiate them from tycoons, have several organizational dilemmas that prevent them from effectively acting as a collective actor.
-This includes the likely dominance of tycoons over various business associations (J. Bennett, 1998), entrepreneurs' likely workplace isolation (unlike labor), their less capability to fund election campaigns (unlike tycoons) or offer substantial voting votes to politicians (unlike labor) (Shadlen, 2002).
-The prevalence of substantial informal private sector dominated by SMEs in developing countries is a further point to be considered.
+The managers and owners of small and medium enterprises (SMEs), who would be referred to here as "entrepreneurs" to differentiate them from tycoons, have several organizational dilemmas that prevent them from effectively operating as a collective actor.
+This includes the likely dominance of tycoons over various business associations (Bennett, 1998).
+It also includes entrepreneurs' likely workplace isolation (unlike labor) and their reduced capability to fund election campaigns (unlike tycoons) or offer substantial voting votes to politicians (unlike labor) (Shadlen, 2002).
+The prevalence of a substantial informal private sector dominated by SMEs in developing countries is a further point to be considered.
 Labor also suffers from collective action problems, including fragmentation along industrial sectors, skills, and other differentiating lines (Reich et al., 1973; Streeck, 2009).
 The presence of a sizable informal sector in developing countries again decreases labor's collective power (Schneider, 2009).
-Similar obstacles for CSOs could be anticipated especially when speaking about environmental-oriented organizations operating in developing countries.
+Similar obstacles for CSOs could be anticipated, especially when speaking about environment-oriented organizations operating in developing countries.
 This might include fragmentation, possible conflicting interest representation, lack of funding, and low public awareness.